AzDeltaQQ/AutoReverseIDA9.0/README.md

 AutoReverse is a comprehensive IDA Pro 9.0 plugin designed to accelerate reverse engineering workflows with AI assistance.
 Specifically tuned for **World of Warcraft 3.3.5a** binary analysis, but applicable to general x86 reverse engineering tasks.
 <img width="1598" height="576" alt="AutoReverse" src="https://github.com/user-attachments/assets/a6b1a394-288f-4b5d-b552-200e1f99cc32" />

+Note: Currently only coded for using free gemini tier.
+Model Gemini pro 2.5. eventually will add multi model support, paid tier, etc. Also currently only tested "Analyze Current Item" ,  will start working on other features soon TM.
 ## 🌟 Features

 ### 🧠 **AI-Powered Function Analysis**